TensorPool provides high performance persistent storage that can be attached to your clusters.

 tp cluster detach <cluster_id> <storage_id>

-Fast storage volumes can only be attached to multi-node clusters (clusters with 2 or more nodes).
-Flex storage works with all cluster types.
+Shared storage volumes can only be attached to multi-node clusters (clusters with 2 or more nodes).
+Object storage buckets can be mounted to all cluster types.

 Storage Locations